 Kevin McCallister: *I* don’t want to see you again for the rest of my whole life.
 And I don’t want to see anybody else either.

-But Home Alone benefits from a wonderful cast in general, a host of a-list talent embracing a movie that could easily have been phoned in for the pay cheque.
-John Heard and Catherine O’Hara bring a real sense of humour to proceedings as Kevin’s long-suffering parents.
+But Home Alone benefits from a wonderful cast in general, a host of a-list talent embracing a movie that could easily have been phoned-in for the pay cheque.
+John Heard and Catherine O’Hara bring a real sense of 90s cynicism to proceedings as Kevin’s long-suffering parents, projecting a familial warmth in a less traditional and maudlin mode.
 The latter is particularly impressive after realising that she has mistakenly left her youngest child halfway across the world, alone at Christmas.
-Her take-no-prisoners response to crisis is typical Hughes: determined and indignant in the face of cynical authorities who approach her cries for help with an infuriating glibness, yet sad and distinctly human when trying to convince an elderly couple to sacrifice their plane tickets for the safety of her youngest.
+Her take-no-prisoners response to crisis is typical Hughes: determined and indignant in the face of dismissive authorities who approach her cries for help with an infuriating glibness, yet sad and distinctly human when trying to convince an elderly couple to sacrifice their plane tickets for the safety of her youngest.

 Further down the pecking order, the late Roberts Blossom injects a heartwarming dose of redemption as fabled resident Old Man Marley, a neighbour banished to the annals of juvenile folk law by kids who peep at his solemn frame from behind closed curtains.
-In reality he has been estranged from his family, forced to sneak a peak at his granddaughter in the local church where she partakes in perhaps the most breathtaking chorus of choir singers ever committed to celluloid.
+In reality he has been estranged from his family, forced to sneak a peak at his granddaughter in the local church where she partakes in perhaps the most breathtaking chorus of choir singers ever confined to a local church.
 The movie was scored by Spielberg stalwart John Williams and his contributions to the movie cannot be underestimated.
 More than the morality plays and sense of togetherness that Columbus and Hughes set out to create, it is he who provides Home Alone with its true sense of magic, delivering a typically colossal score of spine-tingling enchantment.
 Hughes go-to actor John Candy also makes a decidedly low-key appearance as a travelling band member who offers less-than-ideal assistance.
-Perhaps he was worthy of a better cameo, but the late comedian’s mere presence is enough to bolster any feelgood movie.
+Perhaps he was worthy of a more prominent role, but the late comedian’s mere presence is enough to bolster any feelgood movie.

-Boobie traps would rise to prominence during the 1980s thanks to Spielbergian efforts like The Goonies, but never have they been utilised to such startling comic effect.
-Come to think of it, the movie is pretty darn violent, and encouraging kids to burn off someone’s hair with a carefully rigged blowtorch is perhaps not the best idea.
-It certainly wouldn’t exist in today’s family-orientated arena.
+Booby traps would rise to prominence during the 1980s thanks to Spielbergian efforts such as The Goonies, but never have they been utilised to such startling comic effect.
+Come to think of it, the movie is pretty darn violent ― encouraging kids to burn off someone’s hair with a carefully rigged blowtorch or shoot them in the face with a BB gun is perhaps not the best idea, and certainly wouldn’t exist in today’s family-oriented arena.
 But Home Alone promotes violence the way Tom and Jerry do.
-This is Itchy and Scratchy come to life at a time when The Simpsons was revolutionising TV to the point where it was making political waves.
+This is Itchy and Scratchy come to life, the kind of cartoon violence that is able to get away with gross acts of physical sadism.
 Luckily for watching parents, a rocket scientist would struggle to pull off such well-laid hijinks, let alone a child.
-Of the plethora of thief traps imagined, devised and concocted, precisely none are achievable.
-When it comes to convoluted sequences, it doesn’t get much less believable than Home Alone.
+Of the plethora of thief traps imagined, devised and concocted, precisely none are achievable in the real world.
+When it comes to convoluted moments, it doesn’t get much less believable than Home Alone.

-Still, the movie’s final act was enough to transform Macaulay Culkin into a global megastar, and in Kevin McCallister he created the ultimate peewee antihero, a flesh Bart Simpson with a heart of gold and a penchant for puerile cruelty.
+Perhaps because of this, Home Alone‘s final act was enough to transform Macaulay Culkin into a global megastar, and in Kevin McCallister he created the ultimate peewee antihero, a flesh Bart Simpson with a heart of gold and a penchant for puerile cruelty.
 Everywhere you looked post-Home Alone it was his face that would invariably greet you.
-For a while he became the Shirley Temple of his era, his adorable image peddling everything from lousy video games to soft drinks, becoming the face of Sprite as parent company Coca-Cola attempted to establish their brand in an oversaturated soft drink market.
+For a while he became the Shirley Temple of his era, his adorable image peddling everything from lousy video games to soft drinks, even becoming the face of Sprite as parent company Coca-Cola attempted to establish their brand in an oversaturated soft drink market.
 When Wrestlemania came around, little Macaulay was sitting right there in the front row.
 He would even strike up a high-profile relationship with controversial pop superstar Michael Jackson, starring in his Black or White video as damning rumours began to emerge regarding the singer’s personal life.
-Culkin would later insist that those rumours were ‘ridiculous’, but rumours never die, and the actor will always be synonymous with Michael Jackson’s more troubling period.
+Culkin would later insist that those rumours were ‘ridiculous’, but rumours rarely die on the celebrity circuit, and the actor will always be synonymous with the ‘King of Pop’s’ more troubling period.